Emurasoft/emurasoft.github.io/en/dlg/customize/advanced/index.md

 ## Automatically manage all memory sizes check box

-If this box is checked, EmEditor automatically calculates optimal memory sizes from the toal physical memory size and the available virtual memory size.
+If this box is checked, EmEditor automatically calculates optimal memory sizes from the total physical memory size and the available virtual memory size.

 ## Memory Size text box